 - Testified at a New York State Assembly public hearing on the State’s Health/Medicaid 2018–19 budget regarding the funding allocation formula through which New York State hospitals receive indigent care pool (ICP) funds, which compensate hospitals for care provided to patients who are unable to pay.
-HCFANY made recommendations on how the current ICP funding methodology should be recalibrated to more equitably support safety-net hospitals that treat the neediest patients.
+HCFANY made recommendations on how the current ICP funding methodology should be recalibrated to more equitably support safety-net hospitals.

 - Participated in New York State’s health insurance rate review prior approval process, whereby health insurance premium adjustments are requested by health insurers, to ensure that proposed rates are fair and appropriate:

 - Analyzed rate proposals from 15 health insurers through the consumer perspective.

 - Retained an independent expert to assist with detailed rate submission analyses.

 - Submitted comments to the Department of Financial Services (DFS), which oversees the prior approval process, on rate requests by all health insurers in New York State.

 - Created a template for consumers to tell their stories directly to regulators.

 - Advocated for New York State to build upon its landmark surprise bill law.

 - Successfully advocated for DFS to hold a public hearing on the merger of two major health insurance carriers in New York State, Anthem and Cigna.
 In February 2017, a federal judge ruled against the merger, citing harm to consumers.
 Anthem terminated its merger agreement with Cigna in May 2017.